 In general, the old mantra of "Do anything you like as long as you don't hurt anyone" was very much in effect.

 I read the Burning Man web survey before going out and learned several things.
 Most "Burners" are between 20 and 50 years old with few teenagers or retired people.
 Kids are rare but get LOTS of attention as you might imagine.
 The few I saw seemed to be having a great time.

 Almost two-thirds of Burners are male but this is skewed by a large gay contingent from San Francisco (yes, there were lots of openly gay females too).

 From watching the crowd, I would say most people came as couples or at least most females had a guy friend along.
 And finally, there was a large group of singles guys, many of them young and in college.
 These are called "frats" and they tend to hang out at Thunder Dome or the rave camps.
 Trying to classify such a diverse group might at first seem impossible but once I started asking some questions, patterns emerged.

 Burning Man is NOT a cross section of America.
 As a matter of fact, I saw it as very narrowly defined for its size.
 It's not just because of the 20 to 50 years old, largely male, higher than average income.
 It's something else.

 I kept being reminded of Jefferson and Voltaire's age of enlightenment.
-These people THINK instead of follow.
-They give instead of take.
+These people THINK instead of following.
+They give instead of taking.
 There's lots of slack even if they don't agree with your "thing", whatever that might be.

 Is THIS why the gift economy works?
 Or is it because most of these Burners are so well off?
 That DOES make it easier to give.
 I'll let you decide when you come and experience it for yourself.